-While you can float every day without harm, we find that the relaxing effects of a one-hour float typically last beyond that day.
+While you can float every day without harm, we find that the relaxing effects of a one-hour float typically last 2-4 days.
 For best results, we recommend regular sessions, and many clients find that floating once or twice a week provides the most benefits.

-If you’re searching looking to maximize the results you feel from floating, you can become a member and make floating a regular part of your wellness routine.
+If you’re looking to maximize the benefits, you can become a member and add floating to your wellness routine.
 Here’s a guide for how to start:

 1 float a month

-Just like a regular checkup is a part of a well rounded self-care practice, a monthly float can be a great way to establish a baseline for wellness.
-Floating once per month is ideal for folks with busy lifestyles and is a budget friendly way to make space for yourself and your health.
+Just like a regular checkup is a part of a well-rounded self-care practice, a monthly float can be a great way to establish a baseline for wellness.
+Floating once per month is ideal for people with busy lifestyles and is a budget-friendly way to make space for yourself and your health.
 You can use your monthly float as an opportunity to check in with yourself regularly and even set goals or reflect on the previous month.

 2 floats a month

 Two floating sessions a month can be a perfect way to maintain your current level of health – think of it as a maintenance float!
 You can allow yourself to catch up on rest, realign your spine, and give yourself a regular boost of energy to help keep going.
 If you sit a lot at work, or experience mild chronic pain, this schedule might be a great fit for you.